tgvoskuilen/meshBalancing/README.md

         newFld.rmap(addedFld, addedToNew);

-  5.  [ __CRASH__ ] When using a chemistry solver, the DimensionedField `deltaTChem` in
-      basicChemistryModel.H is not properly mapped/distributed.
-This is because both `fvMeshDistributor::distribute` and `fvMeshAdder::add` only consider GeometricFields,
-      ignoring DimensionedFields.
-However, `fvMesh::mapFields` looks at both Geometric and Dimensioned fields.

-      An easy workaround is to change `deltaTChem` to a GeometricField by making the following edits, then recompiling the entire src directory since a lot of libraries link to this.

-      1. In basicChemistryModel.H change `DimensionedField<scalar, volMesh> deltaTChem_;`
-         to `GeometricField<scalar, fvPatchField, volMesh> deltaTChem_;` and add `#include GeometricField.H` and `#include fvPatchField.H` to the list of included headers

-      2. In basicChemistryModelI.H change both instances of `return deltaTChem_;` to `return deltaTChem_.dimensionedInternalField();`

-      The more difficult fix is to enable distribution of DimensionedFields by taking the following steps:
+  5.  [ __CRASH__ ] DimensionedFields are not properly distributed in the current implementation.
+To enable distribution of DimensionedFields you will have to make the following changes:

     1. Add a constructor for DimensionedField which is consistent with the one used in fvMeshSubset

        **src/OpenFOAM/fields/DimensionedFields/DimensionedField/DimensionedField.H**

        _line 151ish, add:_

             //- Construct from dictionary
             DimensionedField